jepegit/cellpy/docs/formats.rst

 The data for the run(s) are stored in the class attribute `cellpydata.tests` (this will most likely change in future versions).
-This attribute is just a list of runs (each run is a `cellpy.cellreader.dataset` instance).
+This attribute is just a list of runs (each run is a `cellpy.cellreader.DataSet` instance).
 This implies that you can store many runs in one `cellpydata` instance.
 Sometimes this can be necessary, but it is recommended to only store one run in one instance.
 Most of the functions (the class methods) automatically selects the 0-th item in `cellpydata.tests` if the test_number is not explicitly given.

 You may already have figured it out: in cellpy, data for a given cell is usually named a run.
-And each run is a `cellpy.cellreader.dataset` instance.
+And each run is a `cellpy.cellreader.DataSet` instance.

 Here is a list of other important class attributes in `cellpydata`: